TomGKennedy/TerraLeastPrivScan/index.md

-## Terraform Least Privileges Code Scanner
+## TerraPerCS

-### About the project
+### About this project:
-Least Privileges Code Scanner scans your code at the Terraform planning stage and informs you of what permissions you need in order to apply the changes to your environment/infrastructure.
+TerraPerCS is a Least-Privileges Code Scanner that checks your code at the Terraform planning stage and informs you of what permissions you need in order to apply the changes to your environment/infrastructure on AWS.

 ### Capabilities:
-* scan Terraform code
+* Scan Terraform code
-* find action requests
+* Find action requests
-* find lowest required privileges
+* Find lowest required privileges
-* make a request template with the required privileges
+* Make a request template with the required privileges

-### Prerequisites:
+## Prerequisites:
-* Python
 * Terraform
-* AWS CLi
+* AWS IAM
+* CLI

-### Deploy:
+## Deploy:

     enter code here

-### Local Environment:
+## Local Environment:

     enter code here

-see it in action:
+## Future Steps:
+* Identify resources outside of AWS
+* Automate the request for permissions